opengovsg/FormSG/README.md

 After the Docker image has finished building, the application can be accessed at [localhost:5000](localhost:5000).

-If there have been no dependency changes in `package.json` or changes in the `src/app/server.ts` file, you can run
+If there are no dependency changes in `package.json` or changes in the `src/app/server.ts` file, you can run

 ```bash